batuwa/fuzzymatch/README.md

 ### Scored Match Algorithm

 This function provides a score to each matching string based on whether the match occurred in the beginning of the string, beginning of a word, uppercase letter etc. Higher score means better match.
+It also returns the indices of the matched characters.

 ```rust
 use fuzzymatch::algo::fuzzy_match;